 Flossing is one of the healthier habits that you can adopt for your child.
 Start flossing when more than one tooth begins to form.
 The purpose of this is to avoid food debris becoming stuck inside their teeth.
 This can cause a build-up of plaque and potential tooth decay if it’s not dealt with.
 Read more here to learn why flossing is important.

 Start your child’s oral health habits early so they become accustomed to looking after their teeth and gums when they get older.
-Eventually, your child will be more accustomed to visiting the dentist and making sure that they keep their mouth healthy every day as part of a strong kids’ oral routine.
+Eventually, it will help you child’s dental anxiety and making sure that they keep their mouth healthy every day as part of a strong kids’ oral routine.

 If your child is due for a check-up, we’d be more than happy to welcome you both.
 Contact us at Complete Family Dental here to get started!